 And you eat quickly… like you have to pile the food in before someone ate it all.

 In reality, your dinner takes about 3 or 4 hours.
-You just keep eating as your day comes
+You just keep eating as your day comes to a close and your watching TV or surfing the Internet.

 And in case you don’t know, eating the majority of your calories at night is a big no-no if you’re trying to get a flat belly.